India deal unlikely to secure Toshiba's lofty nuclear plans

 Moody's also recently downgraded the company's debt rating to junk status, and the Tokyo Stock Exchange has placed Toshiba stocks in a special "watch" category to see whether it can improve internal controls.
 Both moves make it difficult for the company to raise funding through debt or new shares.

-That also leaves Toshiba at a disadvantage to rivals such as Hitachi Ltd (6501.T).
-An executive at Hitachi, declining to be named because he was commenting on a competitor, said massive costs for reactors meant suppliers were increasingly expected to submit funding proposals along with bids for reactor projects.
+That also leaves Toshiba at a disadvantage to rivals such as Hitachi Ltd. An executive at Hitachi, declining to be named because he was commenting on a competitor, said massive costs for reactors meant suppliers were increasingly expected to submit funding proposals along with bids for reactor projects.

 "Nowadays, nuclear projects must be accompanied by financing plans," the executive said.